-Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how matching requirements will be satisfied.
+Explain how federal funds will leverage those additional resources (private, state and local funds), including a description of how

 Federal funds play a crucial role in implementing the Action Plan.
 Local private and non-federal funds are insufficient to meet the heavy demand for housing and services in our community.
 Agencies receiving CDBG and HOME funds use those funds to get a commitment from other funding sources and increase their stakeholders.
 This encourages collaboration and partnerships between agencies and enhances the level of services agencies are able to provide low- and moderate-income residents.